siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 ###KNOWN ISSUES
 - Some very long running downloads may be forced to PAUSE state if the app is not kept to the front for a certain amount of time.
 In this cases a manual resume is needed.
-- On KitKat may be not possible to use the external (removable) sdcard as download destination folder.
+- On KitKat and above may be not possible to use the external (removable) sdcard as download destination folder.
 In this case you must use the standard memory storage (for sake of simplicity, use one of the destinations below the setting *choose standard folder*, being "Downloads", "DCIM" or "Movies");
-- On Lolipop or above, you can copy/move/rename/delete files on external sdcard.

 ##ANTI-FEATURES
 Are not supported for download all videos that: